Preface

 Aria to Demise

+More emblematic of this blend between faith and reason are the crimson waters in their possession.
 This red water is a stronger version of rouge water, which restores physical health as well as mental focus for spellcasting.
 The only difference between the two is that the less potent water is “crimson-colored” (紅色) while the other is “true crimson” (真紅) in reference to its deeper hue, making it presumably a more concentrated solution.
 Due to this fact alone, both are used by various different sorcerers throughout history.
-And yet, some people at certain points in time have also considered such red water to be holy.
+And yet, some people at certain points in time have also deemed such red water to be holy.
 In that case, sorcerer priestesses carrying it is no accident.
-Sorcery is a core part of Amana religion, the Dark Souls II Collector’s Edition Guide confirming that the priestesses consider magic sacred.
-Even so, the dragon charms — not to mention dragon insignias on their belts — indicate that their faith branches off from Shulva and Lindelt, which would explain their choice to reside in Heiden ruins.
-But did these priestesses invent this religion all on their own, or was it inherited from another culture, namely Olaphis?
+Sorcery is a core part of Amana religion, the Dark Souls II Collector’s Edition Guide affirming that the priestesses consider magic sacred.
+And to that point, we can find a bunch of crimson waters in a chest behind the first hut we come across, leaving no mystery as to the building’s owners.

 Water possessing a crimson color of unknown origin.
 Recovers HP and number of spell uses.